kabbo109/js-copy-text-button/README.md

-# js-copy-text-button
-Copy text to clipboard using JavaScript
+# JS Copy Text Button

+A simple copy-to-clipboard button built using JavaScript.

+This project demonstrates clipboard interaction and user feedback.